 Bottom line when it comes to What Happens To All Those Plastic Gift Cards?

-We all have plastic cards in our wallets: driver's licences, health cards, credit cards etc. and we are all responsible for where these little plastic cards end up.
+We all have plastic cards in our wallets: driver's licenses, health cards, credit cards, etc. and we are all responsible for where these little plastic cards end up.

 What do you do with all your plastic gift cards?

 If you found this post helpful, please help someone by sharing this article – sharing is caring 🙂!